sebas8824/blockchain-vapor/README.md

 # Blockchain Vapor
 A Blockchain API built in Vapor 3

-This API registers simple transactions and adds a tax if required.
+This API registers simple transactions and adds a tax depending of the selected Smart Contract.

 ## Blockchain